 Nolan and Emily from Revenge.
 Between Emily (real Amanda) and Amanda (real Emily), too.

 In Exalted, Ledaal Kes and Ragara Szaya are this.
 They're gay, but have been friends and intellectual peers since childhood, and because they're Dragon-Blooded and their society demands that Dragon-Blooded 'do their duty' (i.e, get married and have children), they get married.
 On the few occasions that they have sex it's very uncomfortable for them, but they're very much Platonic Life Partners and have fun making robots and going to parties and playing gateway.
 Ironically, both of them are The Casanova, so their friendship is the most constant relationship either have.

 This is a surprisingly common theme throughout the Sonic the Hedgehog series.
 In Sonic Adventure, the positive feelings the playable characters have towards each other empower the drained Chaos Emeralds.
 Sonic Heroes is about the teamwork of three friends.
 At the end of Sonic Rush, Blaze's new friends empower the Sol Emeralds so that she can use them.

-My Little Pony: Friendship Is Magic has Phileo as the primary Love.
-However, it also incorporates a little of all the other loves on the side: Storge (in the case of the Apple Family and Twilight and her brother Shining), as well as Eros (in the case of Shining and Cadence), and Agape (in the case of Pinkie Pie and the whole town of Ponyville).
+My Little Pony: Friendship Is Magic has Philia as the primary Love.
+However, it also incorporates a little of all the other loves on the side: Storge (in the case of the the mane six and their respective families), Eros (in the case of Shining and Cadence), and Agape (in the case of Pinkie Pie and the whole town of Ponyville).